 Migrate vCenter Virtual Machines with OpenNebula¶

-- Every Network attached to the selected machines will need to exist in both vCenter clusters and OpenNebula clusters
+Every Network attached to the selected VMs need to exists in both vCenter clusters and OpenNebula clusters

-- Every Datastore that is used by the machine need to exist in both vcenter clusters and opennebula clusters
+Every Datastore that is used by the VM need to exist in both vCenter clusters and OpenNebula clusters

 onevm migrate "<VM name>" <destination host id>